emailayuen/data-test-sde-alan-B/README.md

   cd C:\git\data-test-sde-alan-B
   ```

-3. Once key file is obtained, paste the key file into the `key` folder directly under the main project folder.
+3. Assuming key file has been provided to you, paste the file into the `key` folder directly under the main project folder.
 This is required to authenticate with Google Bigquery instance.

   ```
   Example: